mbtown01/frosti/docs/setup.md

 code and a container setup to run it in.
 You can tweak the code and re-run the command above to test your changes.

+> *Fun fact - * Tell Docker to only use one core on your laptop!
+That will save you a ton of battery!

 ## Docker Hub

 How do I push an image to dockerhub?